paultsw/paultsw.github.io/about/index.md

 The title of this blog --- _plateaux_ --- is a reference to Deleuze and Guattari's [_Mille plateaux_](https://en.wikipedia.org/wiki/A_Thousand_Plateaus).
 This site is based on the <a href="https://github.com/vinitkumar/white-paper">white-paper</a> theme, which I find refreshingly minimal.
-The background color has been modified to `#fff1e0`, the same tint as my favorite newspaper.
+The background color has been modified to `#fff1e0`.